 Sunday August 13, 2006 Day 6

-The forecasts predict another calm and hot day.
-I have no idea what the program of the day is going to be other than that Ivi’s mother and our childhood friend Evi and her husband are expected to arrive from Athens this evening.
+The forecasts predicted another calm and hot day.
+I have no idea what the program of the day was going to be other than that Ivi’s mother and our childhood friend Evi and her husband are expected to arrive from Athens this evening.

 The intense socialization continued.
 Byron called me about noon announcing the troop’s intension of going with their boats to the lower E side of the island for swimming and picnicking.
 He arrived shortly followed by Thanasis, then Spelios.
 Their other neighbor, Nikos Rotas, appeared around 1:30.
 None of the ladies.
 I ferried them with the dinghy to their respective boats.
 They all, except Byron, have now small fishing-type American cruisers.
 Byron came to Thetis and we had some juice.
 The rest did things in their boats.
 Several frantic phone calls were exchanged with the Katevati headquarters.
 Then by 2:30 the ladies started appearing.
 Pachal, then Eletistsa with her two boys, then Floretta and Haroula, and finally Ivi.